Being a mom is awesome.

 I’ve always taken vitamins and herbs.
 Handfuls of vitamins and herbs, on a daily basis.

-Last May, I took the plunge and started a nutrition system called Thrive.
+In May 2015, I took the plunge and started a nutrition system called Thrive.
 I say this is an investment because, yes, it takes money to get quality vitamins, minerals, herbs, enzymes and probiotics into your body!
 But, friends, the benefits have far out-weighed the initial costs!
 (And now my Thrive pays for itself, which is nice.)

 I didn’t see results immediately, but within a few weeks I could feel a big difference in my digestive health, and the fatigue and sleeplessness were improving.